KCMbogo/scraping/ReadMe.md

 ## 🚀 How It Works

-1. Send a WhatsApp message with a keyword and location (e.g. `Python, America`) to your Twilio Sandbox number.
+1. Send a WhatsApp message with a keyword and location (e.g. `Python Developer, Tanzania`) to your Twilio Sandbox number.
 2. The FastAPI server receives the message.
 3. The scraper fetches job listings from LinkedIn.
 4. The best jobs are sent back to your WhatsApp in a clean, structured format with images.